eBay/griffin/README.md

     //var BACKEND_SERVER = 'http://localhost:8080/ROOT'; //dev env
     ```

-3. Open a command line, run the below commands in root directory of **bark-ui**
+3. Open a command line, run the below commands in root directory of **griffin-ui**

    - npm install
    - bower install
    - npm start

-4. Then the UI will be opened in browser automatically, please follow the [User Guide](https://github.com/eBay/DQSolution/tree/master/bark-doc/userguide.md), enjoy your journey!
+4. Then the UI will be opened in browser automatically, please follow the [User Guide](https://github.com/eBay/DQSolution/tree/master/griffin-doc/userguide.md), enjoy your journey!

 **Note**: The front-end UI is still under development, you can only access some basic features currently.